-The Astro Poets share their ultimate astrological love guide
+An astrological guide to your love life in 2017

-Dorothea Lasky and Alex Dimitrov blend poetry, pop culture and astrology for their latest project, ‘The Signs In Love’
+Dorothea Lasky and Alex Dimitrov blend poetry, pop culture and the planets for their latest project, ‘The Signs In Love’

 - TextAstro Poets